ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/animals/animal_theory.md

 ### Mortality and Carcass Dynamics

-- **Mortality causes**: Includes predation, starvation, and old age.
+- **Mortality causes**: Includes predation, background mortality, starvation, and old age.
 - **Carcass generation**: Links the fate of animal biomass to scavenger activity, decomposition, and soil nutrient inputs.

 ### Migration and Movement

-- **Resource tracking**: Animals move across grid cells based on resource availability and environmental conditions.
+- **Resource tracking**: Animals move across grid cells based on resource availability and reproductive events.
 - **Home range dynamics**: Simulates spatial patterns of movement and habitat use.

 ## Links to Ecosystem Dynamics